Music of the Channel Islands

 An identified principle of the Jèrriais song tradition is that it is "inherently and simultaneously eclectic and original", being often borrowed and transformed.
 Current practice in Jèrriais song is a tradition re-invented through imitation, but historical examples show that adaptations of popular song have been made for hundreds of years.
 Song in Jèrriais celebrates the language and its survival.
 Songs derived from French mark geographic identity and proximity to France, while songs derived from the UK and Ireland re-present Jersey's wider heritage.

 The development of tourism in the 19th century brought a demand for dance music in tea-rooms and hotels.
 Some local composers supplied songs and sheet music aimed at a tourist market.

 Claude Debussy composed part of La Mer in Jersey.
 John Ireland settled for a time in Guernsey.

 The Channel Islands Music Council was founded in 1974 to promote music in the islands.
-In 2004, the Jersey Live Music Festival was first held, now scheduled annually.
+The Jersey Live Music Festival was held annually from 2004 to 2016.